josepot/react-redux/docs/api/hooks.md

 However, there are some differences between the selectors passed to `useSelector()` and a `mapState` function:

 - The selector may return any value as a result, not just an object.
 The return value of the selector will be used as the return value of the `useSelector()` hook.
-- The selector function used will be based on the `deps` array.
-If no deps array is provided, the latest passed-in selector function will be used when the component renders, and also when any actions are dispatched before the next render.
-If a deps array is provided, the last saved selector will be used, and that selector will be overwritten whenever the deps array contents have changed.
 - When an action is dispatched, `useSelector()` will do a shallow comparison of the previous selector result value and the current result value.
 If they are different, the component will be forced to re-render.
 If they are the same, they component will not re-render.
 - The selector function does _not_ receive an `ownProps` argument.
 If you wish to use props within the selector function to determine what values to extract, you should call the React [`useMemo()`](https://reactjs.org/docs/hooks-reference.html#usememo) or [`useCallback()`](https://reactjs.org/docs/hooks-reference.html#usecallback) hooks yourself to create a version of the selector that will be re-created whenever the props it depends on change.